twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 Navbar togglers are left-aligned by default, but should they follow a sibling element like a `.navbar-brand`, they'll automatically be aligned to the far right.
 Reversing your markup will reverse the placement of the toggler.
 Below are examples of different toggle styles.

-With no `.navbar-brand` shown in lowest breakpoint:
+With no `.navbar-brand` shown at the smallest breakpoint:

 {{< example >}}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">